jkost/MarkdownViewerForNetBeans/README.md

 # MarkDownViewerForNetBeans
-A NetBeans plugin that visualizes markdown files like README.md.
+A NetBeans module that visualizes markdown files like README.md in a `MultiView`.

 Depends on [flexmark](https://github.com/vsch/flexmark-java).